redtexts/texts/smith_2001_hegel_marx_enlightenment.md

 	the famous passage on religion from the Introduction.

 	The basis of irreligious criticism is: Man makes religion, religion does not make man.
-Religion is the self- consciousness and self-esteem of man who has either not yet found himself or has already lost himself again.
+Religion is the self-consciousness and self-esteem of man who has either not yet found himself or has already lost himself again.
 But man is no abstract being encamped outside the world.
 Man is the world of men, the state, society.
 This